Drivers

 Bases: object

-Abstract class for SAR meta data handlers
+Abstract class for SAR metadata handlers

 bbox(outname=None, driver=None, overwrite=True, buffer=None)[source]